|

 responsible pet ownership for owners and basic good manners for dogs.

-HOT’s CGC Prep Class is designed to prepare you for each of the 10 exercises
+HOT’s CGC Prep Class is designed to polish the skills you've learned in

-politely with you in public, deal with distractions while on your walk, and
+politely with you in public, deal with distractions while on your walk, sit,

-to sit, down and wait for you to call them.
-The class concludes with
+down on command and wait for you to call them.
+The class concludes

-the CGC Test conducted in a relaxed, non-competitive atmosphere.
-All
+with the CGC Test conducted in a relaxed, non-competitive atmosphere.

 certificate from the American Kennel Club.